felixedesa/docker-rabbitmq-chat-/README.md

 # Lab Sessions: AMQP with RabbitMQ and Python

-This document provides an overview of the steps and setup required to build a simple "Hello World" application using AMQP, RabbitMQ, and Python.
+This document provides an overview of the steps and setup required to build a simple "Hello World" and chat application using AMQP, RabbitMQ, and Python.

 ---